 For infomation about proper torque when applying closures to containers, visit our Torque Guide page.

-"I" DimensionThe inner diameter of the bottle neck.
+"I" DimensionInner diameter of bottle neck.
 Specifications require a minimum "I" to allow sufficient clearance for filling tubes.
-Linerless closures, with a plug or land seal, and dispensing plugs and fitments require a controlled "I" dimension for a proper fit.
+Linerless closures w/ plug or land seal & dispensing plugs/fitments require controlled "I" dimension for proper fit.

 "H" DimensionThe height of the neck finish.
 Measured from the top of the neck to the point where the diameter "T", extended down, intersects the shoulder.